AmizAzad/scala_assignments/exam_data_problem/README.md

 "NO" if the student will not be able to finish preparation before the exam begins.

 Pay attention to the amount of time needed by the program to execute - try to be as optimal as possible.
+To run this program, provide the path to exam_data.csv file (exam_data_problem/exam_data.csv) in command line argument.